ewang998/PhotoParserDSL/MILESTONES.md

 #### User Study Notes
 ##### Raghav

+- First user was a computer science student from UBC (early 20's male)
+- Second user was a software engineer from Amazon (early 20's male)

 Bad:
 - Have function names separated by underscore
 - Confusion about how to place images next to each other and where do they get placed exactly